amiechen/pretzel/README.md

 ## Todo:

-* show a window and ask people to do a pull request when no shortcuts
 * add a list of apps that currently has shortcuts
 * add a yml template for people to add more shortcuts
 * style/polish the page